 There is a wealth of natural alternatives to HRT, including a huge variety of herbs,

-can help you wean off of HRT with minimal symptoms.
+you wean off of HRT with minimal symptoms.

 Natural measures work synergistically to help relieve symptoms and balance your

 hormones yet pose a mere fraction of the potential HRT risk.
 And when used alongside